Book entitled “Abstract Reproductive as Productive Art”

 By Mirna Rudan Lisak, PhD

-PROF. GAŠPAROVIĆ: “I met Mirna Rudan Lisak by chance and I had no idea that on that occasion she would give me her book, which I read with great interest.
+PROF. LJUBOMIR GAŠPAROVIĆ, PIANIST: “I read Mirna Rudan Lisak's book with great interest.
 Today, there are very few people who have an original idea, and although doctors of science or art should have original ideas for their theses, they are mostly taken from others, and then refined with new researches.
 The idea of Dr. Rudan Lisak is completely original and very interesting.”

-Before the beginning Prof. Gašparović plays Scriabin’s composition Feuillet d’album
+Prof. Gašparović plays Scriabin’s composition Feuillet d’album Op.
+58

-Prof. Zlatko Kauzlarić Atač was the reviewer of my book, and his speech was published by the journal Words (the second reviewer was Prof. Bogdan Gagić)
+Prof. Zlatko Kauzlarić Atač was the reviewer of the art section, while the reviewer of the music section was prof. Bogdan Gagić

 I compare Pogorelich’s music interpretations with Picasso’s painting

-Prof. Gašparović plays the same Scriabin’s composition in a completely different manner, so it was announced that the music would be the same
+Prof. Gašparović plays the same Scriabin’s composition in a completely different manner

 Acknowledgments to the people and institutions that supported me, and I dedicated the book to my mother, Tatjana Valić Rudan, who was a concert pianist